Rationality Measurement and Theory for Reinforcement Learning Agents: Rationality Measures

 \begin{remark} As mentioned, the main goal is to study the rationality in deployment, which is not episodic. \end{remark}

 A reinforcement learning agent may be of \emph{bounded rationality}; i.e., the agent does not always take rational actions.
 This incurs \emph{rational value loss}, defined as below.

 \begin{definition}[rational value loss] Let $p^\dagger,p_0^\dagger$ denote the transition kernel and initial state distribution of the inference environment.
-The rational value loss of action $a^\pi_h$ drawn from policy $\pi\in\Pi$ at step $h$ is defined as:
+The rational value loss of {the taken action $a^\pi_h$ drawn} from policy $\pi\in\Pi$ at step $h$ is defined as:

 \end{definition}